opengeospatial/ogcapi-features/README.md

 * [OGC API - Features - Part 3: Filtering](https://docs.ogc.org/DRAFTS/19-079r1.html) and [Common Query Language (CQL2)](https://docs.ogc.org/DRAFTS/21-065.html)
   * Drafts with multiple implementations.
 Once all comments have been resolved and at least two implementations updated to the release candidate, the release candidate will enter the OGC approval process.
 * [OGC API - Features - Part 4: Create, Replace, Update and Delete](https://docs.ogc.org/DRAFTS/20-002.html)
-  * The draft is fairly complete, but needs more implementations, testing and review to move to the Public Review.
+  * The draft is complete and is expected to soon move to the OGC Architecture Board review and the Public Comment Period.
 * [OGC API - Features - Part 5: Schemas](https://docs.ogc.org/DRAFTS/23-058.html)
-  * Incomplete draft.
+  * The draft is complete and is expected to soon move to the OGC Architecture Board review and the Public Comment Period.

 ## Additional information